 You have to build your own macros or get some of the free macros or the few paid macro packages available.

 There are still some limitations to what you can record as macros (in Affinity Photo v.
 1.6.7), but still a valuable feature in Affinity Photo for many photographers.

 Affinity Photo Focus Stacking and Panorama Stitching Could Be Improved

 From a macro photographer’s viewpoint, focus stacking could be improved, as it is not quite up to speed.
-For instance, Affinity Photo doesn’t show the layer masks and which part from each layer was used to create the focus stack, but only outputs the resulting layer.
-So you cannot easily finish the blend yourself.
+For instance, Affinity Photo doesn’t show the layer masks and which part from each layer was used to create the focus stack.
+You can edit the stack and remove ghosting from the focus stack using the stamp tool in combination with the source panel, but only to a certain point.
+When you close and reopen the image, the source panel is empty, so you cannot finish blending but only work on the resulting output layer.
+So you have to finish the blending in one process or keep Affinity Photo open until you are finished.

 The panorama feature suffers from the same failure to show a layer mask of which part of each image layer was used to create the panorama, so you can add finishing touches to the panorama stitching yourself.
 You have to do this in the stitching process and cannot edit it after you applied the Panorama stitch to a pixel layer.